robertmartin8/pValuation/README.md

 ## What this project is not

 This project is *not* meant to be a library of software that other people will find useful.
-To that end, the code will be minimally documented, fragile, and probably quite niche.
-But by all means, [reach out](https://reasonabledeviations.com/about/) to me if you have a question about it or want to discuss.
+To that end, I am not placing much emphasis on documentation and best-practices.
+This is a space for me to rapidly iterate and do some research into a pretty niche area.
+By all means, [reach out](https://reasonabledeviations.com/about/) to me if you have a question about it or want to discuss.